urschrei/rdp/README.md

 ### Example Implementation
 A Python 2.7/3.5 implementation can be found at [`ffi.py`](ffi.py )
 Run `cargo build --release`, then `python ffi.py` to test.
 It's also importable, exposing `simplify_linestring()` – call it with a coordinate list and a precision parameter.
 Allocated memory is dropped on exit.

+Some examples are available in [this Jupyter notebook](examples.ipynb).

 # License
 [MIT](license.txt)